 By following the steps outlined above, you can avoid any surprises come tax time and stay in good standing with the Internal Revenue Service.

-Make sure to revisit the AMT calculation process each tax year and update any necessary information, such as changes to your filing status or tax laws.
+Make sure to revisit the AMT calculation process each tax season for informational purposes, such as making changes to your filing status or tax laws.
 Remember, the AMT rules are complex, and you may require the assistance of a qualified tax professional to ensure accurate reporting.

 By staying informed about both your personal and your startup's annual tax obligations, you'll be able to spend more time and energy on what really matters — your business.